-You will bring the knee towards the chest.
+Lie down and bring your knee towards your chest.
 We are looking at getting about 110 to 130 degrees of hip flexion.

 #2 – Hip Extension

-You will lie on your stomach and keep your pelvis lock.
-You will lift your leg and then back down.
-You are looking at getting about 30 degrees of hip extension.
+Lie on your stomach and keep your pelvis locked.
+Lift your leg and then lower back down.
+Aim for getting about 30 degrees of hip extension.

 When going through the assessment, you want to be close to or ideally at 30 degrees of hip extension.
 If you are not, you need to work on the tension, flexibility and strength around the hip in order to reach the appropriate degree.
 Going through a little assessment like this gives insight on the different types of movements and exercises that you need to focus on if you have hip pain.

 #3 – Rotation of the Hip